 Consider the experiments reported by Krneta-Stankic et al. \cite{krneta2010temporal} in Table \ref{KS} with seven different tissues of two classes: mesoderms (AM19, PM19, PM15) and lips (UL11, LL11, LL15, LL19).
 We stipulate that a mesoderm tissue and a lip tissue (e.g., AM19 and LL11) have low similarity; the same type of tissue at different stages (e.g., LL11 and LL15) or similar types of tissues at the same stage (e.g., UL11 and LL11) have high similarity; other pairs (e.g., UL11 and LL15) have medium similarity.
 Figure \ref{KSF1} illustrates similarities between tissues.
 This version of the similarity relationship is named ``tissue similarity chart A'', and more versions will be discussed later.
 For each experiment, we can make a prediction: if the donor and the host have high or medium similarity, the result tends to be normal; otherwise, the result tends to be abnormal.

 With the similarities between tissues being established, we can correspondingly define the similarities between experiments.
+Here each experiment is denoted by its donor and host.
+For example, \{AM19,LL11\} means the transplantation experiment with donor tissue AM19 and host tissue LL11.
 We stipulate that two experiments have high similarity if they have the same host and highly similar donors, or the same donor and highly similar hosts (e.g., \{UL11,LL11\} and \{UL11,LL15\}); two experiments have medium similarity if they have highly similar hosts and highly similar donors (e.g., \{AM19,UL11\} and \{PM19,LL11\}); other experiments have low similarity (e.g., \{AM19,UL11\} and \{PM15,LL15\}).